 Vela the Night-Clad (Blue/Black Intimidate Creature)

-Even having the Vela on the battlefield for one turn can turn the game in your favour.
-Depending on which colours your opponent plays, you could have a bunch of creatures that your opponents won’t be able to block!
+Even having the Vela on the battlefield for one turn can turn the game in your favor.
+Depending on which colors your opponent plays, you could have a bunch of creatures that your opponents won’t be able to block!

 Bellowing Tanglewurm (Green Intimidate Creature)